anoma/anoma-blog-writing-guide/README.md

 ![image](https://github.com/anoma/anoma-blog-writing-guide.github.io/assets/116141134/bd0f7562-6e75-47db-a7f9-0f304a8a7e33)

-## Methods and techniques for writing blogposts: the steps to success
+## Methods and techniques for writing blogposts

 There are several techniques for writing effective blogposts.
 Each author may have slightly different approaches.
 In general, there are common themes that all good methods or techniques share.
 Let's discuss the steps to success.